 I.37.
 Operability requirements for radiation monitoring instrumentation, including monitoring of effluents, should be stated.
-These operability requirements should be such as to ensure that appropriate areas and release paths are adequately monitored in accordance with the requirements for radiological protection and to ensure that an alarm or an appropriate action is initiated if the prescribed radiation limit or activity limit is exceeded.
+These operability requirements should be such as to ensure that appropriate areas and release paths are adequately monitored in accordance with the requirements for radiological protection and the requirements of the regulatory body, and to ensure that an alarm or an appropriate action is initiated if the prescribed radiation limit or activity limit is exceeded.